OH! I could NEVER do that!

 “OH!
 I COULD NEVER DO THAT!”

-Never eat an animal she raised.
+She went on to explain that she could never eat an animal she raised.
 Not a chicken.
 Not a pig.
 Not a cow.
 Definitely not a rabbit.
 No way.
 No animals she raised.

 She was eating a cheeseburger, by the way.